Share Your Personal Complex Regional Pain Syndrome Stories on our CRPS Blog

-Giving the chance to share your personal CRPS stories is important not only to you as someone who lives with CRPS or someone who cares for someone with CRPS but also to other people who live with the chronic condition or their loved ones and families.
+Giving the chance to share your personal complex regional pain syndrome stories is important not only to you as someone who lives with CRPS or someone who cares for someone with CRPS but also to other people who live with the chronic condition or their loved ones and families.

 Why Should You Share Your CRPS Story?

-Still unsure why you should share your CRPS story?
-Here are a number of reasons why you should share your CRPS story with us including:
+Still unsure why you should share your personal CRPS story?
+Here are a number of reasons why you should share your CRPS story with us in our CRPS blog including:

 Raising CRPS Awareness

 The more stories that are shared about Complex Regional Pain Syndrome (CRPS) the more awareness is raised about the condition.
 Even though the condition is considered rare and poorly known or understood, CRPS was in fact described back in the mid 16th Century and then formally described during the American Civil War during the 1800s.
-However CRPS certainly needs more awareness and so by sharing your story will show others that the condition exists and can show up any problems or any myths about the condition.
+However CRPS certainly needs more awareness and so by sharing your own complex regional pain syndrome story will show others that CRPS does exists and can show up any problems or any myths about this life-changing chronic condition.

 Encouragement and Support